Experienced Family Law Attorney Providing Domestic Partnerships & Cohabitation Agreements to Portland, Oregon City & Gresham Clients

 - You may share custody of a child

 - You may seek spousal support if the partnership is dissolved

 - You may inherit your partner’s assets if they die without a will

 - Enjoy the rights of survivorship of property

-Just like a marriage, a registered domestic partnership will need to be formally terminated if your relationship ends, otherwise your former partner may have claim to your assets.
+Just like a marriage, a registered domestic partnership will need to be formally terminated if your relationship ends, otherwise, your former partner may have a claim to your assets.
 We can help our clients both form or dissolve a domestic partnership.

 A cohabitation agreement is used by couples who reside together but have not registered their relationship in a domestic partnership or marriage.
 Couples of any sex may create a cohabitation agreement in order to protect their assets should the relationship end.
 Simply put, a cohabitation agreement is like a premarital agreement for unmarried couples.
 It outlines your individual and shared assets and how those should be divided.